ndrolp/antlers-authentication-server/README.md

 # Antlers Authentication Service

-This project is currently on coocking stage be pacient
+This project originated from the question of how microservices handle authentication and authorization.
+The idea is to create a Docker image, developed with TypeScript, that can be reused with other microservices and is technology-agnostic.

 # Start development